NTIG-Uppsala/elevhalsa-skylt/documentation.md

 git clone https://github.com/NTIG-Uppsala/elevhalsa-skylt
 ```

-## New Repository

-If you create a new repository and clone it, you need to modify two files in the raspberry:

-1. autostart: This file builds the site using Jekyll and opens the chromium browser and shows the website in fullscreen.
-- Write the following code to open it:

-    ```
-    sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
-    ```

-- Change the path from the old repository folder to the new one you cloned.

-2. crontab -e: This file re-uploads the site at midnight.
-- Write the file's name (crontab -e) in the CLI to open it.
-- Change the path from the old repository folder to the new one you cloned.

 ## Set Up Autostart

 Follow these steps to ensure that the website automatically displays on the Raspberry Pi after it starts.